khakhalin/notes/00_words_to_lookup.md

 * Wavenet - that famous convolution network that generates audio on-the-fly

 **Technical stuff**
+* f-strings in Python ([ref](https://docs.python.org/3/library/string.html#format-specification-mini-language)): summarize in a separate doc
+* sets in Python: are they worth it?
 * regex in Python
 * JSON - how does it work, why everybody love it, and is it the present or the future? ([wiki](https://en.wikipedia.org/wiki/JSON))
 * YAML - some standard for keeping stuff that's like XML, but human-readable.
 Who uses it?
 Is it popular? ([wiki](https://en.wikipedia.org/wiki/YAML))